CesarIllustrious/CyberSecurityAuditScript/README.md

 What it does:
 Checks for installed AV&VPN,
-User accounts for the device
+User accounts for the device,
-Users with admin privileges
+Users with admin privileges,
-Remote connection apps
+Remote connection apps,
-status of AV, sysinfo, running services, firewall settings for public profile, bitlocker status Installed software list
+status of AV, sysinfo, running services, firewall settings for public profile, bitlocker status, Installed software list,
 AV scan (optional)